Arantza Díaz de Ilarraza Sánchez

-Arantza Díaz de Ilarraza Sánchez (born 18 April 1957) is a professor of informatics at the University of the Basque Country.
+Arantza Díaz de Ilarraza Sánchez (San Sebastián, 18 April 1957) is a professor of informatics at the University of the Basque Country.
 In 1981, she began her work as a lecturer at the Faculty of Informatics of Donostia.
-In 1988, she created the Ixa Group along with four others, and in 2018, she retired as President of the HiTZ Center (Basque Center for Language Technology).
-Both Ixa and HiTZ are multidisciplinary teams (73 members, consisting of computer scientists, linguists and engineers) that promote research, training, technological transfer and innovation in the area of language technology, mainly for the Basque language.
+As a specialist in language and computer technology, she has held positions of responsibility in Basque technology institutions.

 Academic career

 Díaz de Ilarraza graduated in 1979 and began lecturing in the same faculty two years later.
 In 1983, she completed her degree dissertation and in 1990 defended her PhD thesis entitled "Management of natural-language dialogues for an intelligent teaching system".

 Díaz de Ilarraza has worked in numerous fields as a researcher.
 Although most of them are connected with natural language processing and the Ixa Group, she also worked with the Galan Group in the field of Intelligent Tutoring Systems for 20 years.
 Her main lines of research are: